Most people new to outback travel ask the question at some time: what tyre pressure do I need to drive on X road?

 To help you out, I’ve written this beginner’s guide to outback tyre pressures.

-This guide is based on my experience driving in all sorts of country as a park ranger, and from my many trips in the outback on holidays.
+This guide is based on my experience driving in all sorts of country as a park ranger, and from my many trips in the outback.

 I’ll give this disclaimer here before we start: This advice is meant to be a GUIDE only.
 Tyre pressures can vary depending upon how your vehicle is loaded, your actual tyres, and even your tread patterns.